-What brings you to RAIDBOXES and what will you be doing on the team?
+What brings you to Raidboxes and what will you do in the team?

 After five years of professional blogging for a company, I wanted a change of perspective.
-It was clear: It should be back in the environment of WordPress and WooCommerce .
-I had already noticed RAIDBOXES as an exciting company at the WordCamps.
+It was clear that I wanted to return to the WordPress environment and WooCommerce .
+I had already noticed Raidboxes as an exciting company at the WordCamps.

 - Michael Firnkes ?? (@MichaelFirnkes) April 4, 2019

-In addition to my employment, I also give seminars on blog and content marketing, mostly for larger companies.
-Again and again they say: "We would like to use WordPress , but IT forbids us".
-Good and secure hosting is the basic requirement for WordPress to catch on in the pro environment.
-I like the mission of RAIDBOXES, to advocate for freelancers, agencies and startups here.
+Besides my job, I also give seminars on blog and content marketing, mostly for larger companies.
+Again and again, they say: "We would like to use WordPress, but IT forbids us".
+Good and secure hosting is the basic prerequisite for WordPress to establish itself in the pro environment.
+I like the mission of Raidboxes, to advocate for freelancers, agencies and startups here.
 When I heard that the team was looking for content support, I was immediately interested.

 Together with Leefke I take care of the content marketing and the blog, especially the topic WooCommerce.